bdeckard92/dupUT/02-Lesson-Plans/12-SQL/README.md

 Next week you'll introduce ORMs, specifically Sequelize.
 It is crucial to NOT go too in depth on this; although many components make Sequelize work, much of it is boilerplate that doesn't need detailed explanation.

 This is tough stuff!
 Tell students not to feel discouraged if they struggle to fully comprehend some concepts.
 Encourage them to try their best but to speak with you or a TA if they're unsure of anything.

-**Important**: Students must create a professional README file for every Challenge that they complete.
-Refer them to this [Professional README Guide](https://github.com/coding-boot-camp/fullstack-online/blob/main/01-Class-Content/01-HTML-Git-CSS/04-Supplemental/professional-readme-guide/README.md) and remind them of its importance.

 ## Resources